ToluAkinlabi/capstone_project_2/README.md

 ## Conclusion

-**The recommendation for the machine failure will be top model is Random Forest for these reasons:**
+**The recommendation for the top model in predicting machine failure will be Random Forest for these reasons:**

 1. Decrease downtime
 2. Enhanced Operational performance